A message from the Office of Student Life to the Members and Parents of The Class of 2020

 All students participate in an extended Orientation Program.
-The first weekend of the school year (9/2 – 9/4) is a “closed” weekend, where students are unable to leave campus, and is designed to introduce students, faculty, and staff to each other, and the students to the Academy.
+The first weekend of the school year (9/6-8) is an “Academy Weekend” where students are unable to leave campus, and is designed to introduce students, faculty, and staff to each other, and the students to the Academy.
 The Orientation Program includes outdoor activities, information sessions, and discussions, generally structured through the faculty adviser groups or dormitories.
 Orientation provides the foundation for the shared experience of each class.

 BASIC HOUSING AND GENERAL INFORMATION

 Many factors are considered in making dorm room assignments.
 All dorms and all rooms have the same basic amenities, including internet access.
 Students are assigned to dormitories by the Office of Student Life after careful assessment of their records and interests.
-Rooming assignments are finalized close to, and announced at, Registration.
+Rooming assignments are announced at Registration.
 Most students have at least one roommate, since most rooms are set up as doubles, but there are a few triple rooms.
-All dormitory rooms are furnished with the following for each student: desk, chair, chest of drawers, bed & mattress, small safe, and wastebasket.
-Televisions are permitted but must be 32” or smaller.
+All dormitory rooms are furnished with the following for each student: desk, chair, chest of drawers, bed & mattress, and wastebasket.
+Televisions are permitted but must not be larger than 32″.
 Cable is not provided in student rooms.
-All rooms are equipped with computer network access.

 The Academy does not carry insurance on students’ personal property and is not responsible for loss or damage of students’ property from any cause.
 Parents are advised to check with their insurance company regarding coverage of student property while at school or in transit to and from school.
 All personal property should be marked clearly with identification, and students are advised to make a list of such property, including serial numbers when appropriate, prior to arriving at the Academy (See “Security,” below).
 A copy of this document should be submitted to the houseparent upon arrival to campus.

 Students may purchase laundry service from Squeaky Clean Laundry in Bridgton.
 The basic package includes a weekly change of bed linens and towels.
 Additional services, including weekly personal laundry and more extensive packages, are also available.
-Bridgton Academy students may sign up directly online as of July 1st for their laundry services.
-To review the list of services and charges, or to sign up online today, visit www.bridgtonlaundry.com and click the link to “Bridgton Academy Laundry Services” in the top right corner of the webpage.
+Bridgton Academy students may sign up directly online for their laundry services.
+To review the list of services and charges, or to sign up online, visit www.bridgtonlaundry.com and click the link to “Bridgton Academy Laundry Services” in the top right corner of the webpage.
 For students who do not wish to use the commercial linen and laundry service, there is a self-service laundromat in Bridgton, and van transportation is provided to and from town weekly.

-Parents and students should take special note that the Academy campus and dormitories are closed and cannot accommodate students at the following times during the year: 9am on November 19th – 12pm on November 27th (Thanksgiving recess); 9am on December 16th – 12pm on January 9th (semester vacation); 9am on March 3rd – 12pm on March 19th (spring vacation).
+Parents and students should take special note that the Academy campus and dormitories are closed and cannot accommodate students at the following times during the year: 5pm on November 22nd – 12pm on December 1st (Thanksgiving break); 5pm on December 19th – 12pm on January 13th (semester break); 9am on March 6th – 12pm on March 22nd (spring break).

 SUGGESTED LIST OF WHAT TO BRING